 One of the things that this project brings into our community are bursaries for students pursuing studies in the health and social services sector who are dedicated to returning to the area to put their education into practice.
 Generally, the bursary is open to students from selected Quebec regions who:

 More information on these bursaries will become available when the call for applications is made.
-We offer our congratulations to the bursary recipients of 2016-2017, Geneviève Morin and Danielle Gagnon!
+We offer our congratulations to the bursary recipients of 2017-2018, Danielle Gagnon, Ariana Sams, and Geneviève Morin!

 Golden Shares Initiatives